rustielin/Cadence/README.md

 ## Development

-Firstly, sign up for an Unsplash API key and put it in `src/config.js` as following:
+Firstly, sign up for an Unsplash API key and put it in a file `src/config.js` as following:

 ```
 module.exports = {